qwe2820435o2/SceneGuide/Design/Evolution process of millions of IP libraries design.md

 ## Stage 4: Increase local cache, cache hotspot IP, and carry concurrent

-**Advantages:** Reduced 70% of IP requests to Redis, and the number of tcp connections is stable
+**Advantages:** Reduced 70% of IP requests to Redis, and the number of TCP connections is stable

 **Issue:** The remaining 30% of traffic still occupies a certain number of TCP links